 Judi’s House Provides Comprehensive Grief Care™

 Judi’s House is the only free-standing organization in the Metro Denver area devoted solely to supporting grieving children and their families through a whole-family approach.
-Since 2002, Judi’s House has supported more than 8,000 youth, ages 3-25, and their caregivers, toward our vision that no child should be alone in grief.
+Since 2002, Judi’s House has supported nearly 10,000 youth, ages 3-25, and caregivers, toward our vision that no child should be alone in grief.
 We believe that investing in these vulnerable children will help them build resilience and the coping skills they need to adjust to their loss, and handle future challenges.

 This collective knowledge, and the reciprocal feedback loops among the partners, positively impacts grieving children and families through: